sarranetor/ex3/cpp/kalman/README.md

 # 2 Model Description

 To implement the Kalman filter is necessary to work out the process model and the observations model.
-In **Appendix A** a more in depth description on Kalman theory is provided.
+In [2] a more in depth description on Kalman theory and proofs are provided.

 ## 2.1 Process Model
 A constant velocity model is assumed.
 Thus: